Neil Bacon Art Coordinator

 Tiffany Blatnik Rocky Mountain Regional Director

-Tiffany was born in Pueblo, Colorado where she spent the first two decades of my life exploring the plains and foothills of the front range turning over logs to find scorpions and lizards, rescuing baby birds, and building swings out of weeping willow branches.
+Tiffany was born in Pueblo, Colorado where she spent the first two decades of her life exploring the plains and foothills of the front range.
+Turning over logs to find scorpions and lizards, rescuing baby birds, and building swings out of weeping willow branches filled her summers.

-In 2020 Tiffany moved back to Colorado where she gave birth to her first child, started her Wilderness Leadership and Experiential Education program at MHCC, and began working remotely with the Family Success Team.
-Tiffany is currently working on my Bachelors in Environmental Sciences, Wildlife Conservation and is excited to be the Rocky Mountain Area Director for Trackers Earth in Denver, Colorado.
+In 2020, Tiffany moved back to Colorado where she gave birth to her first child, started her Bachelors in Environmental Sciences - Wildlife Conservation, and began working remotely with the Family Success Team.
+Tiffany is excited to be back home, now filling the role of the Rocky Mountain Area Director for Trackers Earth in Denver, Colorado.